ptqa/simpleswe/PRODUCT.md

 simpleswe runs OpenCode in Kubernetes from a task created through Slack, the CLI, or the terminal UI and returns a GitHub/Bitbucket pull request.

+simpleswe then owns this pull request and addreses all quality gates failures and review comments.

 ```text
 Slack / CLI / TUI
   → simpleswe controller